ianduquette/MultiQuery/INSTALLATION.md

 2. Replace the existing executable in your chosen installation directory
 3. No PATH changes are needed

-## Benefits of the New Path Resolution
+## Benefits of the Enhanced Path Resolution

 1. **Simplified Usage**: Run `multiquery query.sql` from any project directory
-2. **Project-based Workflows**: Keep SQL files and environment configs together in project folders
+2. **Global Defaults**: Set up `environments.json` once in install directory for system-wide use
+3. **Project Overrides**: Project-specific `environments.json` automatically takes precedence
+4. **Flexible Workflows**: Support both global and project-based configurations seamlessly
-3. **Backward Compatibility**: Absolute paths continue to work as before
+5. **Backward Compatibility**: Absolute paths continue to work as before
-4. **Better Error Messages**: Clear feedback when files aren't found, with helpful tips
+6. **Better Error Messages**: Clear feedback when files aren't found, with helpful tips
-5. **Debugging Support**: Verbose mode shows exactly how paths are resolved
+7. **Debugging Support**: Verbose mode shows exactly how paths are resolved and which locations were searched

 ## Migration from Previous Versions